ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 ----------|------------
 `location` | The actual physical location of the Dedicated Hardware plan instance, which might differ from the REGION.
 The location can be in any {{site.data.keyword.cloud_notm}} location, including major regions and locations outside the major regions.
 For more information, see [{{site.data.keyword.IBM}} global data centers](https://www.ibm.com/cloud/data-centers/){:new_window}{: external}.
 `hipaa` | Either `true` or `false`.
-`kms-instance-crn` | An optional parameter that must be set to the CRN of the Key Protect instance housing the encryption key for BYOK.
+`kms_instance_crn` | An optional parameter that must be set to the CRN of the Key Protect instance housing the encryption key for BYOK.
 All {{site.data.keyword.cloudant_short_notm}} environments are encrypted.
 If you would like to BYOK with Key Protect, supply the CRN of the Key Protect instance that holds the encryption key.
 Otherwise, do not supply this parameter in the CLI, which means the environment is encrypted with an {{site.data.keyword.cloudant_short_notm}}-managed key.
 Note that in order to BYOK with Key Protect, ensure {{site.data.keyword.cloudant_short_notm}} has been authorized to access the selected key management service instance.
 You can manage service-to-service authorizations at any time by visiting **Manage** > **Security** > **Identity and Access** and choosing **Authorizations**.
-`kms_key_crn` | This parameter is required if you use the `kms-instance-crn` parameter.
+`kms_key_crn` | This parameter is required if you use the `kms_instance_crn` parameter.
 Otherwise, it must not be supplied in the CLI command.
-The `kms_key_crn` parameter is set to the CRN of the encryption key stored in the Key Protect instance defined by the `kms-instance-crn` parameter.
+The `kms_key_crn` parameter is set to the CRN of the encryption key stored in the Key Protect instance defined by the `kms_instance_crn` parameter.

 See the following example command: